Entering the ALTRA West Highland Way race

 Entry to the race will be determined in accordance with the process outlined below.
 Places are not allocated on a ‘first come first served’ basis.

-A refund of £60 will be made to any entrant who gives notice of their withdrawal from the race on or before 31st May 2017.
-No refund will be made to any entrant who gives notice of withdrawal after 31st May 2017.
+The race entry fee is £120 for scottishathletics members and members of other UK affiliated bodies, and £122 for all others.
+A refund of £70 will be made to any entrant who gives notice of their withdrawal from the race on or before 31st May 2020.
+No refund will be made to any entrant who gives notice of withdrawal after 31st May 2020.

 Detailed Entry Process